DasithEdirisinghe/AlphaGo/README.md

 * make sure to unzip model.zip file

-* Open juputer notebook using anaconda navigator or CLI
+* Open jupyter notebook using anaconda navigator or CLI

 * Open prediction.ipynb file using jupyter notebook which is in unzip model folder